DeuterGraves/hw_ricknmorty_api_nestedviews/README.md

   ```
   npm start
   ```
-- Finally, open the index.html file found in the client/public folder.
+- Terminal will direct you to the port running the app (should be port 3000)